Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Why is Sumatra famous?

-• It has some of the most important and unique rainforests in the world, which are home to important species such as Sumatran tigers, rhinos, elephants, gibbons and sun bears.
-Many of the species are native to the island (only found in Sumatra).
+- It has some of the most important rainforests in the world, with wildlife such as Sumatran tigers, rhinos, elephants, gibbons and sun bears.
+Many of the species are native to the island.

-• Sumatra is an offbeat travel destination in Indonesia: you don’t need to compete with backpacker crowds and you can experience more authentic interactions with locals.
+- Sumatra is an offbeat travel destination in Indonesia: you don’t need to compete with crowds and you can experience more authentic interactions with locals.

 Backpacking Sumatra: Is it worth going to Sumatra?